StassijnsSam/Formations/README.md

 ![](https://github.com/StassijnsSam/Formations/blob/main/GIFs/MoveZombiesToFormation.gif)

 ### 2. Clicking on the player
-When you click on the player, the formation gets centered on them but also gets attached.
+Whenever you click on the player, the formation not only gets centered on them, but it also gets attached to them.

 ![](https://github.com/StassijnsSam/Formations/blob/main/GIFs/MoveZombiesWithActor.gif)